amolinarius/nodeminer/README.md

 ```

 ## Modifying cheats settings
-All the configuration is in the `cheatsconfig.json` file.
+All the configuration is in the `cheatsconfig.cjs` file.
 So, to toggle a cheat or modifiy its settings, you'll need to edit it.
 In the file, type the name of the cheat between quotes and add a colon, followed by a curly bracket.
 The list of all configs for the cheats will be described below, but, as for now, you can type `"enabled": true` to enable a cheat and `"enabled": false` to disable it.